amidaware/trmm-docs/docs/backup.md

 ## Schedule to run Daily via Cron

+!!!note
+  You MUST enable [passwordless sudo](https://timonweb.com/devops/how-to-enable-passwordless-sudo-for-a-specific-user-in-linux/) for your linux ID or you won't get all files backed up

 To schedule automated daily backups run the script with the `--schedule` flag
 ```bash
 ./backup.sh --schedule